ii14/neorepl.nvim/README.md

 very first character in the line.
 If you need to evaluate a line that starts with `/` or `\`, add a space before.
 Note that vim script has line escaping that works just like this.
 So to break lines in a single expression with vim script, there has to be two backslashes.
+By default you can break line in insert mode with `CTRL-J`.

 Plugin ships with its own completion, a half-assed one at the moment, but still, so it's best to disable other completion plugins for the `nrepl`